 The two parameters of the OPEN macro instruction are the address(es) of the data control block(s) to be initialized, and the intended method of I/O processing of the data set.
-The method of processing may be specified as either INPUT, OUTPUT, INOUT, OUTIN, or UPDAT; however, if nothing is specified, INPUT is assumed.
+The method of processing may be specified as either INPUT or OUTPUT; however, if neither is specified, INPUT is assumed.

-XDAP-Execute Direct-Access Program
+XDAP - Execute Direct-Access Program